 Most airport capital projects are financed through tax-exempt revenue bonds issued under Section 103 of the Internal Revenue Code.
 Airport bonds may qualify as exempt facility bonds under IRC § 142(a)(6), which allows airports to issue private activity bonds.

-Standard airport bond indentures include a rate covenant (setting rates sufficient to cover debt service and operations), an additional bonds test (no new debt unless projected revenues cover existing plus new debt service by a stated multiple, typically 1.25x), and a debt service reserve fund (maintained at a minimum level, typically one year's maximum annual debt service).
+Standard airport bond indentures include a rate covenant (setting rates sufficient to cover debt service and operations), an additional bonds test (no new debt unless projected revenues cover existing plus new debt service by a stated multiple, such as 1.25x per indenture terms), and a debt service reserve fund (maintained at a minimum level, such as one year's maximum annual debt service per indenture requirements).

 5.5 Airline Use Agreements